Video Accessibility

 Tools You Might Use

-• Panopto or YuJa (for video capture or lectures)
+• YuJa (for video capture or lectures)

 • Adobe Express, Canva, OBS (for video creation)